-Read one line from a text file, returning characters up to and including the next newline character.
+Read one line from a text file.
+The terminating newline character (if any) is read from the file but not included in the result string.
 If end-of-file is reached before a newline character, all characters remaining in the file are returned.
 Thus, if end-of-file is reached immediately, the empty string will result.